Captain-Carl-Larc/portfolio-clone/README.md

 ## File Structure
 - `index.html`: Contains the main structure of the website.
-- `home.html`: Includes additional sections and navigation logic.
 - `styles.css`: Defines the styling for all sections, including responsiveness.
-- `script.js`: Handles interactivity, such as the hamburger menu toggle.
 - `README.md`: Documentation for the project.

 ## Code Review and Maintenance Notes